modernice/goes/docs/tutorial/12-testing.md

 ## Testing Tips

-1. **Test aggregates in isolation first** — no store, no bus, just create and call methods.
+1. **Test aggregates in isolation first.** Just create them and call methods, without a store or bus.
 This is the fastest and most valuable layer of tests.

 2. **Use `gtest` for event assertions** — `gtest.Transition` and `gtest.NonTransition` verify that the correct events were raised (or not raised) without manually inspecting `AggregateChanges()`.